TwilioQuest/press-x-to-learn/guests.md

 ### In the run up to the show, we will:

-- **Fix a date:** Press X to Learn falls on the 2nd Tuesday of the month, [4pm UTC/9am Pacific](https://dateful.com/convert/utc?t=4pm&tz2=PST-PDT-Pacific-Time).
+- **Fix a date:** Press X to Learn falls on the 2nd Tuesday of the month, 4pm UTC/9am Pacific ([Check your timezone](https://dateful.com/convert/utc?t=4pm&tz2=PST-PDT-Pacific-Time)).
 We’ll work with you to find a workable date far enough in advance to allow for preparation and promotion.

 - **Send a calendar invite:** you’ll receive a calendar invite from the team that includes: